oversword/super-small-state-machine/README.md

 This should be fine for most finite machines, but may be too little for some constantly running machines.

+Pause execution based on the pause customisation method

 Check the configured `until` condition to see if we should exit.

 #### If the interaction are exceeded, Error